Sitecore/Helix.Docs/helix/introduction/about-this-documentation.rst

 Sitecore Helix is not a Rulebook
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Although Sitecore Helix is a set of recommended principles and conventions from Sitecore itself, it is not a set of rules.
+Although Sitecore Helix is a set of recommended practices and conventions from Sitecore itself, it is not a set of rules.
 Development teams, businesses and requirements will differ for each Sitecore solution.
 Although there are great benefits to be gained from aligning to a defined set of conventions, there is also a